Byron Kubert

 Fractional CTO

-You need to start hiring and start shipping that new product, but you don't have a strong engineering leader yet — and can't wait the four months it takes to hire a good one.
-I get the engineering org working — structure, hiring, culture, delivery — and get the team shipping, and I know when and how to leverage AI.
+You need to start hiring and start shipping that new product, but you don't have a strong engineering leader yet, and finding one is taking months.
+I can help you get the engineering org up and running now and get the team shipping.
+I know how to hire, and when and how to leverage AI.
 I stay until the team is running and you've got that full-time engineering leader hired.

 Tune